Nosto/wiki-docs/faq.md

 When the module is installed or upgraded it will generate a customer_reference for every customer in the customer_entity table.
 Currently, the module makes use of the customer collection, but this can be a costly operation in case of a big customer pool.

-Running the raw SQL query to mass generate the attribute will resolve failing installation.
-The following query will do the job:
+Execute the following SQL query to generate the attribute for each of your customers.
+This will resolve the failing installation.

 ```mysql
 INSERT INTO magento2.customer_entity_varchar